October 3, 2023

 How AppSweep helps

-AppSweep is a free MAST tool that analyzes library code in the same way as developer-written code and provides a convenient overview of an app’s dependencies and any security issues contained within.
+AppSweep is a free MAST tool that analyzes library code in the same way as developer-written code and provides a convenient overview of an app’s dependencies and any hidden mobile app security issues contained within.

 To check your app for security issues in library code, simply upload it to AppSweep.
 Using the AppSweep Gradle plugin is optional; however, provides the best results for library analysis.
 Once the scan is completed, you can access a list of libraries and their security issues by clicking on the Libraries box, as indicated in the screenshots below: